Your Face Sounds Familiar (Philippine TV series): Format

-For 12 or 13 weeks, all the celebrity contestants (four male, four female in some cases groups composed of individuals of either gender) will complete for a cash prize.
-The contestant with the highest points per week will become the weekly winner, and will win said cash prize.
-The top four (or more in case of ties) contestants will advance to the finale and compete for the public's votes, where the artist with the most votes will be declared the winner.
+For 12 or 13 weeks, all the celebrity contestants (four male, four female, in some cases groups composed of individuals of either gender) competes for a cash prize.
+The contestant with the highest points per week is crowned the weekly winner, and wins the said cash prize.
+The top four (or more in case of ties) contestants will advance to the finale and competes for the public's votes, where the artist with the most votes will be declared the winner.

+Each contestant impersonates a different singer each week, and performs an iconic song and dance routine well known by that particular icon.
+The "Iconizer" assigns icons to the contestants and can assign any icon living or dead regardless of its age, race or gender.
+The contestants must press the "Iconizer" at the end of every Sunday episode, in which after pressing the red button, they reveal the icon they have to impersonate in the following week, and a playback of the song assigned to them being played afterwards.

+Following the end of the performances, the judges give 1-8 points to the contestants, afterwards, the contestants give 3 points to a contestant other than themself.

-However, in Season 3 the format for the finale was changed wherein all remaining contestants advanced to the finale and the winner was determined via a combination of votes cast by the public and the points accumulated by the contestant.
+However, in Season 3, the format for the finale was changed wherein all remaining contestants advanced to the finale and the winner was determined via a combination of votes cast by the public and the points accumulated by the contestant.

 Prizes

 The prize given to the weekly winner varied from season to season.
 In seasons 1 and 2, the weekly winner was given a trophy and a cash prize worth ₱100,000, half of which were donated to a charity chosen by the winner.
-In Season 3 the weekly winner was still given a trophy, however the cash prize was 50,000 pesos with none being donated to charity.
+In Season 3 the weekly winner was still given a trophy, however the cash prize was 50,000 pesos with none being donated to charity, likely due to the pandemic-induced restrictions at the time of the season.

 The Grand Prize is usually composed of a cash prize, a house and lot, and additional prizes, such as tickets to a particular destination.
 However, the cash prize varied from season to season.
 In seasons 1–2, the cash prize was worth ₱2,000,000 pesos, with half being donated to the winner's charity of choice.
-In Season 3 the cash prize was ₱1,000,000.
+In Season 3 the cash prize was ₱4,000,000.